-Paul Park, M.D. was born in Los Angeles, CA in 1971.
-He grew up in southern California and attended the University of California at Los Angeles for college where he earned bachelor and master's degrees in biology.
-Dr. Park subsequently obtained a M.D. degree from the University of Michigan.
-He then pursued a neurosurgical residency at the University of Michigan.
-Given his interest in the spine, Dr. Park obtained sub-specialty training in complex spinal surgery at the Cleveland Clinic Spine Institute.
-He then acquired additional training in minimally invasive spinal surgery at the Semmes-Murphey Clinic.
+Paul Park, MD, is the Director of Spinal Surgery.
+He was born in Los Angeles, CA and attended UCLA for college where he earned bachelor and master's degrees in biology.
+He subsequently obtained a MD degree from the University of Michigan and completed a neurosurgical residency at the University of Michigan.
+Given his interest in the spine, Dr. Park also completed an enfolded fellowship at the Cleveland Clinic Spine Institute as well as a post-residency fellowship in minimally invasive spinal surgery at the Semmes-Murphy Clinic.

-Surgical treatment of degenerative spinal disorders, spinal trauma, and spinal tumors.
+Surgical treatment of degenerative spinal disorders, spinal trauma, spinal deformity, complex revision surgery, and spinal tumors.

 The University of Michigan, 1998